Grilled Steak Salad

 Olive oil cooking spray

-Preheat the oven to 450 degrees F (230 degrees C).
+Preheat the oven to 450 degrees F.

 Separate the onion slices into individual rings.
 Place the onion rings in a bowl of ice-cold water before coating.

 Place flour, garlic powder, salt, and pepper in a large resealable plastic bag.
 Place panko crumbs in a separate bowl.

-Place onion rings into a large resealable plastic bag.
-Add flour, salt, and black pepper; seal bag and shake until the onion rings are well coated with flour.
+Seal the bag and shake until the onion rings are well coated with flour.